pointfeev/CreamInstaller/README.md

 If the program doesn't seem to launch, try downloading and installing [.NET Desktop Runtime 7.0.5](https://download.visualstudio.microsoft.com/download/pr/dffb1939-cef1-4db3-a579-5475a3061cdd/578b208733c914c7b7357f6baa4ecfd6/windowsdesktop-runtime-7.0.5-win-x64.exe).

 ---
-#### **NOTE:** This program does not automatically download nor install actual DLC files for you.
-As the title of the program says, it's only a DLC Unlocker installer.
-Should the game you wish to unlock DLC for not already come with the DLCs installed (very many do not), you have to find, download, and install those yourself.
-Preferably, you should be referring to the proper cs.rin.ru post for the game(s) you're tinkering with; you'll usually find any answer to your problems there.
+#### **NOTE:** This program does not automatically download nor install actual DLC files for you; as the title of the program states, this program is only a *DLC Unlocker* installer.
+Should the game you wish to unlock DLC for not already come with the DLCs installed, as is the case with a good majority of games, you must find, download and install those to the game yourself.

+#### Preferably, should you encounter any issue outside of the program itself, you should be referring said issues to the proper [cs.rin.ru](https://cs.rin.ru/forum/ucp.php?mode=login) post for the game you're tinkering with; 99% of the time you will find the answers to your problems there (you will probably also find the DLC files you're looking for there *wink wink*).

 ---
 #### Usage: